 We are interested in knowing more about parents’ and carers’ experience in talking about these topics with their partners, friends and health care providers and how comfortable they are talking sex and relationships with their school-aged children and teenagers.

 The aim is to learn more about ways to support parents and carers to talk to their children and teenagers about sex, relationships and sexual health.

 If you are the parent or carer of a school aged child (aged 5-18 years), we invite you to complete an anonymous online survey containing questions about sexual literacy, sexual health, and relationships.
 It will take approximately 30 minutes of your time.

 To participate in the survey, please click this link!

 • Are aged over 18 years

-• Are the parent or carer of a school aged child (aged 5-18)
+• Are the parent or carer of a school aged dependent (aged 5-18)

 Who is running this project?

 This research is conducted by Australian Research Centre in Sex, Health and Society at La Trobe University.